Updated May 16, 2026§ For Vehicles

 Does the TKSTAR TK905 require a contract SIM?

 No. Prepaid SIMs work fine.
 The TK905 doesn't distinguish between contract and prepaid plans as long as the SIM has active data service.
-Prepaid is what we tested across all four carriers in this guide.
+Prepaid is what this guide focuses on across all four carriers.

 Will a Mint Mobile SIM I bought for my phone work in the TK905?